GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GHOST-DRTutorial/ex1_ghost_stdonetarget_cmdline.rst

 The final products are the ``_dragons`` files.
-In those files, all the orders have been stitched together with the wavelength on a log-linear scale, calibrated to vacuum wavelengths and corrected for barycentric motion (unless that correction is turned off.)
+In those files, all the orders have been stitched together with the wavelength on a log-linear scale, calibrated to in-air wavelengths and corrected for barycentric motion (unless that correction is turned off.)

 The first extension (the "1" in the call to ``dgsplot`` above) is the spectrum.